Jeremiah Parker

-Jeremiah Parker (born November 15, 1977) is a former American football defensive end who played one season in the National Football League (NFL) for the New York Giants.
-He played college football for California and was selected in the 7th round (217th overall) of the 2000 NFL Draft by the Giants.
+Jeremiah Parker (born November 15, 1977) is an American former professional football player who was a defensive end for one season with the New York Giants in the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Giants in the seventh round (217th overall) of the 2000 NFL draft.

 Early life and education

 Jeremiah Parker was born on November 15, 1977, in Franklin, Louisiana.
 His family moved to Richmond, California, when he was young, and he attended De Anza High School, graduating in 1996.
 He was recruited by several Pac-10 Conference football teams, and chose California, to be close to his home.
 He was given immediate playing time as a freshman, earning a varsity letter in his first year.
 He remained a varsity member each season, until graduating in 2000.
 As a member of California, Parker played defensive end, weighing between 250 and 300 pounds in separate seasons.